 Oh, that’s a tricky one!
 I’ve climbed the tower many times and I’ve always loved it and always enjoyed the views from the top.
 I also liked the exhibition under the tower.

-But, I made sure that I visited during off peak hours and deliberately didn’t go up when it was very busy as all of this will make the visit a bit stressful.
-I would also recommend to go up only when the weather and visibility is good, otherwise, you might not see much.
+But, I made sure that I visited during off-peak hours and deliberately didn’t go up when it was very busy as all of this will make the visit a bit stressful.
+I would also recommend going up only when the weather and visibility is good, otherwise, you might not see much.

-The entrance price has recently increased to 220 CZK for adult or 150 CZK concession (children under 5 go free).
+The entrance price has recently increased to 220 CZK for adults or 150 CZK concession (children under 5 go free).
 If you want to use the lift it’s another 150 CZK or 50 CZK if you have a concession ticket.
-I guess that’s still O.K, although it’s much higher entrance fee than other viewing towers in Prague, but as a comparison, you can have about 3-4 coffees for the same cost or a full lunch meal with soup in non-touristy restaurant.
+I guess that’s still OK, although it’s a much higher entrance fee than other viewing towers in Prague; as a comparison, you can have about 3-4 coffees for the same cost or a full lunch meal with soup in a non-touristy restaurant.

 So, whilst I think that climbing up 299 steps might not be everyone’s cup of tea, I definitely think that just walking under the tower and in the park below and taking everything in is sometimes just as good as visiting the tower inside.

-I often take a long walk from the Ethnographic Museum of the National Museum in the Kinsky Garden and walk up through the Hunger Wall to the Petrin Hill park, have a coffee at the coffee cart (or ice-cream) and sit at the bench bellow the tower (watching everyone else queuing up!) and then continuing to walk towards the Strahov Monastery and Prague Castle.
+Since Prague is very walkable, I often take a long walk from the Ethnographic Museum of the National Museum in the Kinsky Garden and walk up through the Hunger Wall to Petrin Hill park, have a coffee at the coffee cart (or ice-cream) and sit at the bench bellow the tower (watching everyone else queuing up!) and then continuing to walk towards the Strahov Monastery and Prague Castle.

-The Petrin Lookout Tower was built within 3 months and completely opened within 4 months from starting the initial ground works.
+Petrin Lookout Tower was built within 3 months and completely opened within 4 months of starting the initial ground works.

-At the same time the cable car was build to help to get the visitors to the top of the hill.
-At the time 1891 the last stop was ‘Nebozizek’ which is only half-way up the hill.
+At the same time the cable car was built to help to get the visitors to the top of the hill.
+At this time (1891) the last stop was ‘Nebozizek’ which is only half-way up the hill.
 From there the visitors had to walk the rest of the hill up.

 Make sure you don’t miss